-EY Kazakhstan requires audit professionals to obtain at least 20 hours of continuing professional education each year and at least 120 hours over a three-year period.
-Of these hours, 50% must cover technical subjects related to accounting and auditing.
+EY Norway requires audit professionals to obtain at least at least 120 hours over a three-year period.
+There are also detailed requirements on which technical subjects these hours should relate to.

 In total, during the financial year to 30 June 2024, EY audit professionals globally undertook 9.1m hours of learning (compared with 8.8m hours for the previous year), averaging 89.7 hours each, well in excess of the minimum requirements.
 Whilst some of these incremental hours relate to technical accounting and auditing subject matter, others support the development of broader skills, such as those described in the next section.
 In the 2024 Quality Survey, 84% of respondents said they received sufficient training and development to enable them to provide quality audits or other assurance engagements, up 5% from 2023.